 How to price yourself as a freelancer

-So, working out a pricing strategy isn’t completely straightforward.
-Nonetheless, you need to figure out a framework that’ll work for your clients but mostly works for you.
+It’s not an exact science, but it’s key to figure out a framework that’ll work for your clients but mostly works for you.
 You should consider how much time a project will take you as well as establish some flat rates for hiring you to solve a particular problem for a client.

 Remember, you’re being paid to share your knowledge, skills and expertise.
 That’s something only you can measure, but rest assured that your particular set of skills is incredibly valuable!
 While there are different pricing strategies for different types of freelance work, there are some broad approaches to freelancer pricing that you should explore.